 2. Black Mirror

 Now this one is for the comic book lovers out there.
-Only a marvel fan can truly appreciate the the delicacies of this show.
-It firstly introduces us to Matt Murdock as a child, unfortunately blinded by a chemical spill in an expected accident.
+Only a marvel fan can truly appreciate the delicacies of this show.
+It firstly introduces us to Matt Murdock as a child, unfortunately, blinded by a chemical spill in an expected accident.
 Instead of disabling him, it enhanced his natural senses that enabled him to perceive the world in a way no one else could.
-When grown up, he decides to use his powers for the greater good.
-An unsuspecting attorney by day and a crime fighting vigilante by night.
+When grown-up, he decides to use his powers for the greater good.
+An unsuspecting attorney by day and a crime-fighting vigilante by night.
 There have been multiple adaptations of this very character, both in the big screen and televisions, but nothing quite nailed the character as this Netflix series did.

 4. Orange is the New Black